Zero Waste Skin Care: 13 Best Brands Against Plastic

 DIY ZERO WASTE SKIN CARE

-As with most zero waste personal care or cleaning products, sometimes the best and most affordable are those you make yourself.
+As with most zero waste personal care or zero waste cleaning products, sometimes the best and most affordable are those you make yourself.

 This video by Living Waste Free does a great job of breaking down a DIY zero waste skincare routine.